 After being discharged, formerly incarcerated youth face the whole gamut of employment barriers and may be at an increased risk of experiencing an episode of homelessness due to a fractured family connections, unemployment, and inadequate discharge planning.
 Homelessness carries additional societal costs, including reliance on public benefits, utilization of resources like shelters and housing programs, greater challenges in securing employment, and an increased likelihood of participation in risky behaviors, which can lead to re-incarceration.
 Addressing all these challenges requires innovative alternatives to intervention, but equally necessary are programs and policies that keep youth connected to their families and schools, and provide them with the necessary tools and assistance to succeed in employment.

-Moving forward, the challenge is to utilize this knowledge and experience to build enduring programs that provide youth with opportunities to succeed and break the cycle of unemployment, poverty, and incarceration.
+Moving forward, the challenge is to utilize this legislation and funding to build enduring programs that provide youth with opportunities to succeed and break the cycle of unemployment, poverty, and incarceration.